 How Humans Can Have Positive Environmental Interactions

 Not all interactions are negative.
-Humans can have contributed to the environment by sustaining it.
+Humans can contribute to the environment by sustaining it.
 Sustainability means meeting the needs of today without compromising the ability of future generations to meet their own needs.

 Examples of positive human-environment interactions include: